 Astral Chain, being their latest opus, puts you in the shoes of anime cop twins who have the ability to control Chimeras which are astral beings.
-You are on a quest to stop a mad scientist from unleashing all of these creatures from the astral world onto Earth after a science experience, in which the head scientist, is trying to perfect the capturing of.
+You are on a quest to stop a mad scientist from unleashing all of these creatures from the astral world onto Earth after a science experience, in which the head scientist, is trying to perfect the capturing.
 Well, at least that’s what I think is going on.
-Platinum games are masters of combat not storytelling or character development.
-The game goes on for so long with such little information in between that you some times forget what’s going on or what the end goal is.
+Platinum games are masters of combat, not storytelling or character development.
+The game goes on for so long with such little information in between that you sometimes forget what’s going on or what the end goal is.

 You control yourself plus your Chimera at the same time.
 Holding down ZL allows you to move the Chimera around and holding down L allows you to take control of your Chimera.
-You can use it to solve puzzles in the astral planes, but it is vital to using in combat.
+You can use it to solve puzzles in the astral planes, but it is vital to use in combat.
 The system seems a bit complicated at first, but you will slowly get a hold of it.
 When you flash white you can press ZL to do a combo move with your Chimera and these are key to mastering to win.
 You have a light and heavy baton plus a gun, which I found completely useless, as well as healing items and buffing items.
 You can switch between five different Chimera that you acquire throughout the game and these cover all bases of combat.
-Sword is a fast paced light damage Chimera, Arrow is the only long ranged one, Beast is a fast paced zippy dog, Arm is a slow trodding heavy hitter, and Axe is the heaviest and slowest but provides a shield.
+Sword is a fast-paced light damage Chimera, Arrow is the only long-ranged one, Beast is a fast-paced zippy dog, Arm is a slow trodding heavy hitter, and Axe is the heaviest and slowest but provides a shield.

 The Switch had a rocky first couple of years, but 2019 has seen the Switch coming out swinging as Nintendo’s best console since the Wii.
 The first party games trickle in nicely, but we are getting many ports and some great exclusives from third-party developers that most Nintendo fans would only dream of having.
 There were actually a couple of games that didn’t make the list as there were just that many awesome games on the system this year.